Regulating and inspecting association independent schools with an early years registration

 Registering with Ofsted: early years provision in independent schools

-Early years provision at an independent school must be registered with Ofsted if it includes care for children under 2 years old or if it does not meet the criteria for exemption from registration.
+Early years provision at an independent school must be registered with Ofsted if it includes care for children under 2 years old, or if it does not meet the criteria for exemption from registration, you will need to apply to register on the Early Years register.

-Ofsted has a duty to inspect registered independent educational institutions under s109(1) and (2) of the Education and Skills Act 2008.
+Ofsted has a duty to inspect registered independent educational institutions under section 109(1) and (2) of the Education and Skills Act 2008.
 However, because the Department for Education is the regulator of independent schools, the Secretary of State can arrange for an approved independent inspectorate to inspect instead.
-ISI is approved to inspect registered childcare provision in independent schools.
-If you are an independent school that is part of an association, you will be inspected by the ISI.
+ISI is approved to inspect registered childcare provision that is run by an association independent school.
+If you are an independent school that is part of an association, you will be inspected by ISI.

-More information on registering and inspecting school-based provision can be found in the Registering school-based childcare provision factsheet.
+More information on registering and inspecting school-based provision can be found in the Registering and inspecting school-based childcare provision guidance.

 Inspecting registered early years settings in independent schools